Chapter 2 : Impression

 For Draco, more time at work meant less time with his girlfriend, Astoria Greengrass, who was becoming less and less patient with his new career.
 He let out a sigh at the thought of cancelling dinner on her again and read the first new case file on top of the large pile.

 Date/Time: 17/9/2001 - 9:54am

 Each experience was even more difficult to witness than the last.
 Some people seemed shocked and had to take a while to adjust to the new information.
 Those were typically the siblings of the deceased or missing.
 There were some who sat in silence and said nothing but a ‘thank you for informing us’ and ushered him out of the door, and those tended to be the more distant family—the aunts, the cousins, and so on.
-But most of the reactions, coming from the parents, the spouses, and the children, were of the uncontrollable sobbing kind.
+But most of the reactions—coming from the parents, the spouses, and the children—were of the uncontrollable sobbing kind.
 In each of these situations, Draco saw the beginnings of a crumbling family that would never be the same again.
-There were no words of comfort, no acts of kindness, that could ever soothe anyone in that kind of pain.
-And sometimes there was no family he could inform, but that wasn’t a comfort either.
+There were no words of comfort and no acts of kindness that could ever soothe anyone in that kind of pain.
+And sometimes there was no family he could inform, but that wasn’t a relief either.
 He didn’t know which was worse: having to tell someone their loved one is gone, or knowing that he had no one to tell.

-Yes, Draco Malfoy, former Death Eater, Prefect of Slytherin House and biggest prat to ever walk the halls of Hogwarts had somehow managed to gain emotions.
+Yes, Draco Malfoy, former Death Eater, Prefect of Slytherin House and biggest prat to ever walk the halls of Hogwarts, had somehow managed to gain emotions.
 Well, at least for the most part.
 It seemed that after the war, he had matured and evolved from an egotistical, seething little boy in to a decently moral young man.
-Of course he was still a bit of a prat, but he was working on it.

 “Hello, Mr. Robards.
 Sure I have a moment,” Draco lied, eyeing the mountain of papers on his desk and turning to face his boss.